quaadgras/graphics.gd/Readme.md

 ## Platform Restrictions

-* Go is not available as a 'scripting language' edited within the editor.
 * 64bit only (arm64 && amd64).
 * No support for Playstation/Xbox/Switch (achievable in the future with WASI, wasm2c or hitsumabushi).